Sara Hooker

 Sara Hooker is a computer scientist who works in the field of artificial intelligence (AI).
 She is known for her work on model efficiency at scale, large language models and areas of research on algorithmic bias and fairness in machine learning.
+In 2025, she co-founded Adaption, a startup focused on creating AI systems capable of continuous real-time learning and efficient adaptation.

+Hooker previously served as the Vice President of Research at Cohere, where she led the company's research arm, Cohere For AI, and launched the Cohere For AI scholars program.Prior to Cohere, she built large systems in computer vision and NLP at Google Deepmind.
+Her work has been featured in mainstream news outlets including Techcrunch, New York Times, Washington Post, Axios, MIT Technology, The Atlantic.

-As VP of Research at Cohere, she launched the Cohere For AI scholars program.
-In 2023, she was listed as one of AI's top 13 innovators by Fortune.
+In 2023, Hooker was listed as one of AI's top 13 innovators by Fortune.
 In 2024, she was in TIME's 2024 list of the most influential people in AI.

 Sara Hooker is on Kaggle's ML Advisory Research Board and the World Economic Forum council on the Future of Artificial Intelligence.
 She is also a member of the MLC research group.

 Early life and education

 Sara Hooker was born in Dublin, Ireland.
 At four years old, her parents moved to Lesotho.
 She grew up in South Africa, Mozambique, Lesotho, Eswatini and Kenya until she was 19.

-Hooker earned a Doctor of Philosophy in Computer Science from Mila - Quebec AI Institute, has a bachelor's from Carleton College with a dual major in Economics and International Relations, and an Economics degree from the Fundação Getulio Vargas.
-She also has an International Baccalaureate in IB Diploma from the Waterford Kamhlaba United World College.
+Hooker earned her computer science PhD as a Doctor of Philosophy in Computer Science from Mila - Quebec AI Institute.

 Career

+Early career

 In 2014, she founded Delta Analytics, which develops technical capacity for non-profits.

-In 2017, Sara Hooker joined Google Brain as a research scientist who worked on interpretability and efficiency at scale.
-She was part of the original research team involved in founding Google's Ghana engineering office.